-CHARACTER ELEMENT

-OBJECTIVE

-DESIGN RESPONSE

-AVOID

-ILLUSTRATION

-BUILDING MATERIALS AND DESIGN DETAILS

-- To ensure building materials and facade articulation integrates within the streetscape. - To maintain the significance of the precinct's heritage buildings by distinguishing new, visible built form from original buildings. - Ensure new dwellings and visible additions complement the historic buildings in the precinct. - Ensure the integration of front verandas and awnings into the façade design where this is a characteristic of the streetscape. - Ensure materials, colours and facade articulation, including the size and spacing of windows, integrates with the streetscape. - Ensure rooflines of new buildings, extensions and additions incorporate sloping roofs with greater than 10 degrees roof slope and reflect the existing character of surrounding dwellings.

-- Bland design such as sheer or plain rendered façades. - Large areas of glazing to the street.
+CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION BUILDING MATERIALS AND DESIGN DETAILS To ensure building materials and facade articulation integrates within the streetscape.
+Ensure contemporary design for new dwellings or visible additions that is distinguishable from the historic buildings in the precinct.
+Ensure integration of front verandas and awnings into the facade design where this is a characteristic of the streetscape.
+Ensure materials, colours and facade articulation, including the size and spacing of windows, integrates with the streetscape.
+Bland design such as sheer or plain rendered façades.
+Large areas of glazing to the street.
+Avoid bland design FRONT BOUNDARY TREATMENT To maintain the predominant low front fence heights.
+To maintain views of front gardens.
+Ensure low (up to 1.2m) front fences that are appropriate to the era and design of the dwelling behind.
+High solid front fences. ×

-Integrate with heritage

-Avoid bland design

-FRONT BOUNDARY TREATMENT

-- To maintain the predominant low front fence heights. - To ensure fences in front of heritage properties are appropriate to the era and design of the house. - To maintain views of front gardens. - Ensure front fences are no more than 1.5m or the average fence height of the four properties on either side (whichever is less). - Ensure the retention of original front fences where heritage overlays apply. - High solid front fences. - Fence designs that are inappropriate to the era and design of the dwelling.
+CAR PARKING STRUCTURES

+- To minimise the loss of front gardens and the dominance of car parking structures. - To ensure basement garages do not increase the visual bulk of buildings. - Ensure car parking structures, including entrances to basements, are setback at least 1m behind the dwelling facade and are designed to minimise their prominence. - Ensure basements project no more than 0.5m above natural ground level, unless the finished floor level of abutting properties is greater than 0.5m - Ensure basement garages are accessed from side or rear lane ways where possible. - Ensure basement entrances are setback at least 5m from the primary street frontage. - Driveways and car parking structures that dominate front setbacks or obscure views of the dwelling where this is not characteristic of the streetscape. - Basement ramps that commence at the street frontage. - Basement garages that result in buildings with a 2.5 to 3 storey appearance from the street. - Basement garages accessed from the primary street frontage on lots with a frontage less than 10m wide.